PrestaShop/core-weekly-generator/README.md

 ## Troubleshooting

-Be aware that data fetched from GitHub is stored into a local sqlite cache file !
+Be aware that data fetched from GitHub is stored into a local sqlite cache file!
 This might create issues when submitting code changes to the tool logic.